LiborCz/ShoppingList/README.md

 > Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

-## Quick Start

-Add your MONGO_URI to the default.json file.
-Make sure you set an env var for that and the jwtSecret on deployment

 ```bash
 # Install dependencies for server